elixirschool/elixirschool/lessons/specifics/ecto.md

 mix ecto.rollback       # Rollback migrations from a repo
 ```

+Run `mix ecto.create` now to create your database.

 ## Migrations

 The best way to create migrations is the `mix ecto.gen.migration <name>` task.
+By default migrations will be added to `priv/repo/migrations`.
 If you're acquainted with ActiveRecord these will look familiar.

 Let's start by taking a look at a migration for a users table: